Characters: Gintama Bakufu

 - He mocks Shouyo Yoshida's way of life and sacrifice right in front of Gintoki.

 - Laser-Guided Karma: The Courtesan of a Nation Arc is basically a long overdue string of these happening to him.
 Cutting off Maizo's arm for disloyalty and preventing him to meet with Suzuran again?
 Gintoki and his friends' attempt to reunite the two lead to him being ousted from his position.
 Proclaiming his intent to have the Naraku take over Yoshiwara and kill Suzuran just to spite them?
-Tsukuyo, the law in Yoshiwara, pins him to a wall and pierces through his balls with a pointy staff.
+Tsukuyo, the law in Yoshiwara, pins him to a wall with kunai by his arms and a pointy staff between his legs.
 Ordering Shoyo's arrest and execution for very vague and minor reasons?
 Takasugi, one of Shoyo's students, murders him in his prison cell.

 - Man Behind the Man: At least he thought so...